 Arguably the biggest challenge facing the innovation of voice recognition is the necessary adaptation to an endless list of languages and dialects within those languages.
 Some companies are finding ways to overcome these challenges.
 In return, they are using it as a means to differentiate from their competitors (like Google Voice’s multiple-language search capability mentioned above).
 Other companies are finding it more difficult to make their software/features functional in all languages.
 Apple, for example, recently made headlines for not offering keyboard dictation and voice directions in Indian languages as part of its new IOS 8 release.
 In a country where Apple is aggressively trying to grow its 5% market share, the company may have missed the boat.

-Nevertheless, companies have certainly recognized the market potential to innovate their speech technology into different languages and dialects.
-This is clearly visible in the localization industry, where we have seen a large influx in the number of localization projects related to speech technologies.
+Nevertheless, companies have certainly recognized the market potential to innovate their voice technology into different languages and dialects.
+This is clearly visible in the localization industry, where we have seen a large influx in the number of localization projects related to voice technologies.

 Voice recognition has come a long way over the last decade and it is clear that this isn’t the end of the road, likely not even the half-way stretch.
 The intense level of competition between these major technological players suggests that there is a lot more in store for voice recognition.

-What would you like to see happen in the world of speech technology?
-Did you find this speech recognition system comparison useful?
+What would you like to see happen in the world of voice technology?
+Did you find this overview of the best voice recognition technologies useful?
 Post your comments below!